-The complexity and choice overload inherent in the Hospital Value-Based Purchasing Program, combined with its small incentives, have likely undermined its effectiveness.
-At the same time, the penalty structure and larger incentives in the Hospital Readmission Reduction Program may have effectively leveraged loss aversion, leading to greater responsiveness from hospitals.
-Because value-based payment programs are one of the few tools currently being used by CMS to improve value, getting their design right will be crucial for the success of health care reforms.
+The complexity and choice overload inherent in the HVBP program, combined with its small incentives, have likely undermined its effectiveness.
+At the same time, the penalty structure and larger incentives in the HRRP may have effectively leveraged loss aversion, leading to greater responsiveness from hospitals.
+Because value-based payment programs are one of the few tools currently being used by the CMS to improve value, getting the program designs right will be crucial for the success of health care reforms.

 DISCLOSURE STATEMENT